 Tomatin distillery stands just off the A9 road between Aviemore and Inverness.
-Founded in 1897, the distillery saw various owners come and go until the 1950’s when a period of stability led to a massive expansion project that increased the sites Pot Stills from a single pair to an eventual total of 23.
-This incredible growth turned Tomatin into the largest distillery in Scotland at the time, with a capacity of around 10 million litres per year.
+Founded in 1897, the distillery saw various owners come and go until the 1950s when a period of stability led to a massive expansion project.
+The distillery’s pot stills increased from a single pair to an outrageous total of 23.
+Such incredible growth turned Tomatin into the largest malt distillery in Scotland at that time, with a capacity of around 10 million litres per year.

-Tomatin never quite ran at full capacity however and the 1980’s saw production grind to a halt as a result of an industry-wide slump.
-The distillery was saved from obscurity however when a merger between two Japanese bulk buyers of the Tomatin brand acquired the business.
-The new owners very sensibly rolled back much of the expansion of previous years, leaving the distillery to operate well within a capacity of around 5 million litres per year.
+Tomatin never quite ran at full capacity though.
+The 1980s saw production grind to a halt as a result of an industry-wide slump.
+The distillery was only saved from obscurity when two of its Japanese customers merged to buy the business.
+The new owners sensibly rolled back much of the expansion of previous years, leaving the distillery to operate well within a capacity of around 5 million litres per year.